smaurice101/readthedocs/docs/source/rtms.rst

    Manufacturing et..
 Anytime you want to analyse TEXT files and determine if events have occured in the past and quantify their importance (or lack of importance) then this is a powerful feature for you.

-   Also, if you want to cross-refence TML machine learning output of every entity to text files i.e. log files, and "remember" their behaviour then this feature becomes very powerful for you.
-For example, you may be processing Entities in `Step 4 <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-4-preprocesing- data-tml-system-step-4-kafka-preprocess-dag>`_ and then want to determine if an entity is showing in the logs or whether it is hacking in to your company using a slow and "occasiona" attempt over time to EVADE detection algorithms, then RTMS can be very powerful.
+   Also, if you want to **cross-reference TML machine learning output of every entity to text files** i.e. log files, and "remember" their behaviour then this feature becomes very powerful for you.
+For example, you may be processing Entities in `Step 4 <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step- preprocesing-data-tml-system-step-4-kafka-preprocess-dag>`_ and then want to determine if an entity is showing in the logs or whether it is hacking in to your company using a slow and "occasiona" attempt over time to EVADE detection algorithms, then RTMS can be very powerful.

 Importance of Real-Time Data and Cyber Crime
 ---------------------------